Islam in Croatia: Ottoman times

 The Turkish Ottoman Empire conquered part of Croatia from the 15th to the 19th century.
 Numerous Croats converted to Islam, some after being taken prisoners of war, some through the devşirme system.
 The westernmost border of Ottoman Empire in Europe became entrenched on Croatian soil.
 In 1519, Croatia was called the Antemurale Christianitatis by Pope Leo X.

 The historical names of many officials in the Ottoman Empire reveal their origin (Hirvat = Hrvat or Horvat, which is a Croatian name for Croat): Rüstem Pasha (Rustem Pasha Hrvat - Opuković), Piyale Pasha (Pijali Pasha Hrvat), Memipaša Hrvat, Tahvilpaša Kulenović Hrvat etc.

 There was some considerable confusion over the terms "Croat" and "Serb" in these times, and "Croat" in some of these cases could mean anyone from the wider South Slavic area.

 In 1553, Antun Vrančić, Roman cardinal, and Franjo Zay, a diplomat, visited Istanbul as envoys of the Croatian-Hungarian king to discuss a peace treaty with the Ottoman Empire.
 During the initial ceremonial greetings they had with Rüstem Pasha Hrvat (a Croat) the conversation led in Turkish with an official interpreter was suddenly interrupted.
 Rustem Pasha Hrvat asked in Croatian if Zay and Vrančić spoke Croatian.
 The interpreter was then dismissed and they proceeded in Croatian during the entire process of negotiations.

 In 1585, traveler and writer Marco A. Pigaffetta, in his Itinerario published in London, states: In Constantinople it is customary to speak Croatian, a language which is understood by almost all official Turks, especially military men.
 Crucially though, the lingua franca at the time among Slavic elites in the Ottoman Empire was still Old Church Slavonic.
 For Italians traveling through to Istanbul, the language of the Slavic Croats was often the only exposure they had to any of the Slavic languages; indeed, Bulgarian and Macedonian dialects were far more common in Istanbul than Croatian.

 Since the nineteenth century

-Within the territory of the present Republic of Croatia, Muslim believers were registered for the first time during the 1931 census: 1,239 of them were in Zagreb and their overall number in Croatia being only about 4000.
+Within the territory of the present-day Republic of Croatia, Muslim believers were registered for the first time during the 1931 census: 1,239 of them were in Zagreb, and their overall number in Croatia was approximately 4,000.

+The Quran was translated into Croatian for the first time by Džemaludin Čaušević and Muhamed Pandža in 1937.

 During the Second World War the mufti of Zagreb was Ismet Muftić.
-After the war he was tried and eventually publicly hanged by the Partisans in 1945 because of his collaboration with the nazi regime of the Croatian WWII dictator Ante Pavelić.
+After the war he was tried and eventually publicly hanged by the Partisans in 1945 because he collaborated with the fascist regime of the Croatian World War II era dictator Ante Pavelić.

 In the following censuses in the People's Republic of Croatia, registered Muslim believers numbered as follows: